larevanchedessites/isindexed-connector/README.md

-# ISindexed.com Connector for Data Studio
+# ISindexed.com Connector for Google Data Studio

 *This is neither an official Google Product nor an ISindexed.com product*